-Issue: Class A, Class F and Class I units of the Trust issuable in series offered pursuant to this Offering Memorandum (together, with any New Class of time and set forth in the subscription agreement(s) entered into between the subscriber(s) and the Trust.

-Units, collectively, the "Investor Units").
+Issue: Class A, Class F and Class I trust units of the Trust issuable in series offered pursuant to this Offering Memorandum (together, with any new class of units, collectively, the "Investor Units").

-Price: The price per Investor Unit will be determined by the Trustees from time to
+Price: The price per Investor Unit will be determined by the Trustees from time to time and set forth in the subscription agreement(s) entered into between the subscriber(s) and the Trust.